wwwacedo/wwwacedo/README.md

-## Welcome to My GitHub Profile! 🌟
+## Hi there! 👋

-Hi there! 👋 I'm Mariana, a Civil Engineer diving into Software Engineering.
+I'm Mariana, a Civil Engineer diving into Software Engineering.
 Passionate about learning, I'm working on a second degree to get into the tech world.

 ---